ZSTelmo/prometheus-sd-api/README.md

-# prometheus-sd-api
+# prometheus-sd-api WIP
 HTTP api for add targets to prometheus